OEUG99/Interview-Prep/Detection/Splunk Example (Mocked Data Set).md

-The following data used was mocked, but shows hte steps used investigating potential threats.
+The following data used was mocked, but shows the steps used investigating potential threats via a SIEM system like Splunk.

 # Splunk Queries and Results